 How does the ATO measure income for the purposes of the Division 293 tax?

-The big question is, how does the federal government measure a person’s income to determine if the person’s income for surcharge purposes is more than $300,000 a year?
+The big question is, how does the federal government measure a person’s income to determine if the person’s income for surcharge purposes is more than $300,000 a year (for the 2016/2017 year), or $250,000 a year (for the 2017/2018 year)?
 Is it based on the salary package that you negotiate, or your taxable income, or something else?

 According to the ATO, the definition of ‘income’ for Division 293 tax purposes includes: